 There are many opportunities for CSUF students to study abroad and continue to use financial aid.
-Click here to learn more about financial aid for study abroad.
+L earn more about financial aid for study abroad.

 Passport & Visa

 You must have a valid passport for at least six (6) months after the date of international departure.
 U.S. passport applications can be obtained at any major post office.
-See here for more information.
+Learn more information on U.S. passports.
 This process usually takes about 4-6 weeks, so plan early to apply for a new or renewed passport.

 Poland is a party to the Schengen Agreement .
 U.S. passport holders staying in Poland for less than 90 days do not require a visa to enter the country for this program.
-Find visa and entry information here .
+Find visa and entry information.